-“I’m looking forward to the gig,” Slash tweeted two days ago, referring to his headlining set today, June 30, at the Quart Festival in Norway.
+“I’m looking forward to the gig,” Slash tweeted two days ago in response to a hood cleaner in Louisville, referring to his headlining set today, June 30, at the Quart Festival in Norway.
 “It[‘]s been almost a year since I played a whole show,” the former Guns N’ Roses and Velvet Revolver guitarist noted, adding to his earlier comment, “Maybe it will help make up for the cancelled VR gig a while back.”

 Slash tweeted on Friday when rehearsals were to begin, adding one day later, “We’ve got a great set for Norway, but we’re not playing any songs from my new cd.”
 He has been in the studio this month, putting the finishing touches on a solo disc that will reportedly see guest vocal appearances from Fergie of the Black Eyed Peas and Ozzy Osbourne of Black Sabbath.

 Both of those singers are to appear during the Slash and Friends set today.
 Slash has revealed the members of his Quart Festival band lineup: drummer Jason Bonham, bassist Chris Chaney from Jane’s Addiction, guitarist John 5 of Marilyn Manson’s band, singer-guitarist Franky Perez and keyboardist Teddy Andreadis.
 Guitarist Ron Wood, whose former bands include the Faces and the Rolling Stones, is also a confirmed guest.

 As for what this lineup will be playing, Classic Rock magazine recently found him detailing a set of “mostly covers”: